 Most boilerplate social media policies are written by general attorneys, not social media attorneys.
 Many of these policies are found too vague and omit key issues.

 "Mark, this was an eye-opening course that blew away any past social media training I received." - Peter Nickischer, PIO Berks-Lehigh, PA

 Solid Legal Tip #3: Insurance Doesn't Cover Intentional Acts

-Most courts adjudicate social media claims as intentional or malicious, not accidental.
-Insurance can exclude claims that involve intentional conduct.
+Most courts adjudicate social media claims as intentional or malicious acts, not accidental.
+Under the Intentional Exception willful conduct.
 Even if your claim was covered, your insurance premiums will skyrocket.
 Also, many insurance companies are pushing employers to do more specialized social media law training.

 "Mark, your course was like purchasing a one million dollar insurance policy."